br3ndonland/dotfiles/README.md

 _bootstrap.sh_ will set up macOS and Homebrew, run scripts in the _scripts/_ directory, and install Homebrew packages and casks from the _[Brewfile](Brewfile)_.

 A Brewfile is a list of [Homebrew](https://brew.sh/) packages and casks (applications) that can be installed in a batch by [Homebrew Bundle](https://github.com/Homebrew/homebrew-bundle).
 The Brewfile can even be used to install Mac App Store apps with the `mas` CLI.
 Note that you must sign in to the App Store ahead of time for `mas` to work.

-## Why?

-- **Make developer environments automated and disposable**.
-[Disposability](https://12factor.net/disposability) is an important concept in [infrastructure-as-code DevOps](https://www.terraform.io/intro/use-cases#disposable-environments), [serverless computing](https://www.cloudflare.com/learning/serverless/what-is-serverless/), [CI/CD](https://docs.github.com/en/actions/learn-github-actions/understanding-github-actions), and more recently, [in-browser development environments](https://docs.github.com/en/codespaces/overview).
-Why aren't developers applying automation and disposability to their own computers?
-With an automated disposable developer environment, setup of a new machine is fast and easy.
-This approach is also liberating - I can purchase a new computer (or wipe an existing one), run _bootstrap.sh_, and be up and running again in no time.
-- **Know when and why settings change**.
-I not only know what tools and settings I'm using, but when and why I chose the tools and settings.
-This has been particularly important for VSCode, because settings change (and [break](https://github.com/microsoft/vscode/labels/bug)) frequently, and it helps to record troubleshooting info in the Git log.
-- **Learn new skills**.
-I learn skills, like shell scripting, that are useful and don't go out of date quickly.
-I wouldn't know shell as well if I didn't work on my developer environment.
-I learn these skills by tinkering a little bit at a time, in an unstructured way.
-It's time I might not otherwise be writing code.

 ## Hardware